 For this exercise, you won’t need all of the information provided on the web page to support the logic diagram exercise, just the model itself and the building description and history.
-You can download those files individually at the link provided above, or you can just follow this link to get what you need in one zip file.
+You can download those files individually at the link provided above, or you can just follow this link to get the files you need.

 If you want to give it a try, here are the questions (they also show up on the page that is linked above).